All posts

 01:30:08 info hello v2 started

-If your edit breaks validation, the previous run stays alive — you never trade a working script for a syntax error.
+If your edit breaks validation, the previous run stays alive.
+You never trade a working script for a syntax error.

 rebind repl: a live session inside the runtime